 into or your age.
 For some parents, the greatest dream is to see one's children

-links.
-Some people seem focused on entertainment and pop culture while others only
+Some people seem obsessed with entertainment and pop culture while others only desire

-desire economic or social success; still for others', their priority is to feed
+economic or social success; still for others', their priority is to feed their

-their families domestically or abroad.
-For some, their lives revolve around their
+families domestically or abroad.
+For some, their lives revolve around their friends,

-friends, while for others, family is all that matters.
-The differences between the
+while for others, family is all that matters.
+The differences between the people

-people are greatly dependent on where they are from, from a regional perspective,
+are greatly dependent on where they are from, from a regional perspective, a rural-urban

-to an incredible degree as most adults own cars, computers, and large flat screen
+degree as most adults own cars, computers, and large flat screen TVs.
+The people

-TVs.
-The people quickly adopt new technologies, but still find time to socialize
+quickly adopt new technologies, but still find time to socialize at restaurants,